 |About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

-Medical Assistance (MA) is the largest of Minnesota’s publicly funded health care programs.
-It provided coverage for a monthly average of 733,000 low-income people in state fiscal year 2012.
-Three-fourths of those were children and families, pregnant women and adults without children.
-The others were people 65 or older and people who have disabilities.
-Adults without children with incomes at or below 75 percent of poverty became eligible for MA in March 2011.
+Medical Assistance (MA) is Minnesota’s Medicaid program.
+It is the largest of Minnesota’s publicly funded health care programs.
+It provides health care coverage to over 700,000 low-income Minnesotan’s each month.
+Three-fourths of those are children and families, pregnant women and adults without children.
+The others are people 65 or older and people who have disabilities.

 Most enrollees get their health care through health plans.
 The rest get care on a fee-for-service basis, with providers billing the state directly for services provided.

-MA is Minnesota’s Medicaid program, funded with state and federal funds.
+MA is funded with state and federal funds.
 The Minnesota Department of Human Services oversees the program statewide.
 Eligibility is administered by county offices.
 The federal Centers for Medicare and Medicaid Services oversees Medicaid nationally.

 How to apply